 Flower Dome Singapore is home to a collection of plants from Mediterranean regions around the world.
 It features lavender fields, olive groves and giant baobab trees.
 Design of the biome is such that it casts as little shadow as possible.
 Highly selective glass panels separate out heat from the sun.
 Retractable shades control light levels and limit the heat gain when the sun is out.

 Flower Dome Singapore is the largest greenhouse in the world as recognised in the 2015 Guinness Book of World Records at 1.2 hectares (3.0 acres).
-It replicates a cool-dry Mediterranean climate and reveal eight themed gardens: The Baobabs, Succulent Garden, Australian Garden, South African Garden, South American Garden, Olive Grove, California Garden and the Mediterranean Garden.
+It replicates the cool-dry Mediterranean climate and reveals eight themed gardens: The Baobabs, Succulent Garden, Australian Garden, South African Garden, South American Garden, Olive Grove, California Garden and the Mediterranean Garden.
 These eight gardens exhibit exotic flowers and plants from the Mediterranean and semi-arid regions in five continents.

 The Flowers